sunpy/sunpy/doc/source/dev.rst

 **Overview**

-Each person contributing to SunPy should create their own code repository on GitHub by forking the master repository or repo.
-All development is then done on that fork, using topic branches to isolate work on different features.
+Each person contributing to SunPy should create their own code repository on GitHub by forking the master repository or repo.eas All development is then done on that fork, using topic branches to isolate work on different features.
 New contributers can then initiate pull requests to have their code incorporated into the SunPy master repository.
 Regular contributers can become members of the